szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Shaman's unique spells more powerful (360) (IWDEE BGEE BG2EE EET)

-- Ethereal Retribution: Three rounds of 3d8 for a quest reward / level 10 spell is hilariously bad, despite the possibility of sapping some Strength with a Save vs. Spell that does not even have a penalty.
+- Ethereal Retribution: Three rounds of 3d8 magic damage for a quest / level 10 spell is hilariously bad, despite the possibility of sapping some Strength with a Save vs. Spell that does not even have a penalty.
 Now it does at least 6d6 magic damage per round, and the Strength-sapping effect now has a -2 penalty.
 - Writhing Fog: This improves the spell by making it cause 1d3+1 cold damage, whose die size improves by 1 every level after level 3, until it becomes 1d10+1.
 Additionally, the Slow effect now triggers with a 50% chance instead of 20%.
-- Spirit Fire: This makes the damage of the spell scale better: it deals 1d4+1/level, up to 12d4+12 magic damage, 24-60 damage.
+- Spirit Fire: This makes the damage of the spell scale better: it deals 1d4+1/level, up to 12d4+12 magic damage (24-60).
 Additionally, the 33% Doom effect no longer requires a Saving Throw; it is based on probability alone.
 - Spiritual Clarity: Induces more clarity, also removing berserk and intoxication.
 Additionally, it improves the casting speed from 9 to 6.

-All these tweaks can be enabled or disabled in the configuration file.
+All these specific tweaks can be enabled or disabled in the configuration file (all ON by default).

 ### Make War Cry significantly more useful (2120) (BG2EE EET)